Greece Moments Greece Moments

 Remvi, Galissas

-Modern 2-star hotel with pool right near the beach.
-Relaxed atmosphere, friendly hosts and good breakfast.
+Modern 2-star hotel with a pool right near the beach.
+Relaxed atmosphere, friendly hosts and a good breakfast.

 ➲ To book from Remvi Hotel*